Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 # Salmon Counter

-This will automatically count salmon by processing video clips in a specific folder format, ignoring videos that have been created too early to prevent attempting to process a currently recording video.
-The top level folder is specified as an environment variable, however, the subfolders depend on the hostname of the device.
+The Salmon Counter runs the deep learning model to automatically detect fish species, track their position, and count each species.
+This is done by processing video clips in a specific folder format, ignoring videos that have been created too early to prevent processing a currently recording video.
+The top level folder is specified as an `.env` variable, however, ***the subfolders depend on the hostname*** of the device.

-The device running this docker container must have the following format:
+The device running this docker container ***must*** have the following format:
 ```
 ${ORG}-${site}-jetson-#
 ```